 Australian Biomass for Bioenergy Assessment (ABBA) Project

 The Australian Biomass for Bioenergy Assessment (ABBA) Project ran from 2015 to 2020 and was funded by the Australian Renewable Energy Agency (ARENA).
-The NSW DPI Forest Carbon team was responsible for the biomass data collection and will continue as custodians of the New South Wales biomass datasets.
+The NSW DPIRD Forest Carbon team was responsible for the biomass data collection and will continue as custodians of the New South Wales biomass datasets.
 The purpose of the ABBA Project was to catalyse investment in the renewable energy sector through the provision of detailed spatial information about biomass resources across Australia, which can assist in project development and decision making for new bioenergy projects, and provide linkages between biomass supply, through the supply chain, to the end user.

 NSW spatial data on the National Map

-To achieve this, the project collected, calculated and mapped, on a state by state basis, data on the location and potential volumes of biomass from a wide range of industries for inclusion on the National Map platform.
+The ABBA project collected, calculated and mapped, on a state by state basis, data on the location and potential volumes of biomass from a wide range of industries for inclusion on the National Map platform.
 Click - Add Data > Energy > Renewable Energy > Bioenergy > New South Wales to access the NSW statewide biomass spatial datasets.
 Every dataset has detailed information about the calculation of the residues.
 Toggle between the different residue layers loaded and click on a polygon on the map to return information about biomass in that location for the active layers.
 Use the side-by-side tool to compare two layers.

 The key NSW biomass sources that have been captured so far are listed below.